TonySpegel/zola-build-action/README.md

           branch: gh-pages # The branch the action should deploy to.
           folder: dist # The folder the action should deploy.
 ```
-If you don't want to use bundling step just delete that one and if you want to learn more about my setup have a look at my personal website's [repository](https://github.com/TonySpegel/tsp-website)
+If you don't want to use the bundling step just delete that one and if you want to learn more about my setup have a look at my personal website's [repository](https://github.com/TonySpegel/tsp-website)

 This may suit your workflow or won't so feel free to build your own.
 Most of it is a shellscript where you define your own environment variables:
 ```bash